 Many areas in Pennsylvania experience high temperatures in the summer months.
 Although doctors advise people to minimize heat exposure in these months, many PA workers don’t have that option.
+Staying hydrated at work isn’t always as easy as it seems.

 Making sure that workers are sufficiently hydrated is one of the most effective ways to protect them during the season of heat waves.